 the blood of the animal into the tabernacle and cleansed the articles of

-worship with the blood of the bull, but the preparation of cleansing the
+worship with the blood of a bull, but cleansing the

 priest’s body came before any blood was spilled, representing the perfect

-world, yet there was the practical fulfillment of these things that only God
+world, there was the practical fulfillment that God

 Heb 9,9-11